menus12/DAwR-2023-final-project/README.md

 [1]  4  5  1  7  2  3  6 28 29 22 20 30 31 33 34 35  8 36
 ```

-There are some identifiers for competition roles for participants (required to be entered in CIS), but since these values might not be consistant across all CIS instances (and therefore inside eSIM), given that we don't have actual values for these identifiers we can easily discard this column.
+There are some identifiers for competition roles for participants (required to be entered in CIS), but since these values might not be consistent across all CIS instances (and therefore inside eSIM), given that we don't have actual values for these identifiers we can easily discard this column.

 ---